 DON’T LET CONGRESS KILL FREE SPEECH ONLINE

-Sign our petition now to tell Congress: “Protect free speech online!
-Save encryption and reject the dangerous EARN IT Act.”
+1. Sign the petition to tell Congress: “Don’t kill online encryption!
+Reject the dangerous EARN IT Act.”

-Privacy experts warn that the EARN IT Act is yet another a thinly-veiled attempt by government officials to kill encryption.
-Why is this so bad?
-As Senator Ron Wyden explains, "You can't only build a backdoor for the good guys ...
+Some lawmakers understand the risks posed by breaking encryption.
+In 2016, a bipartisan Congressional commission concluded, "Encryption is inexorably tied to our national interests.
+Senator Ron Wyden (D–OR) has pointed out, "You can't only build a backdoor for the good guys ...
 Once you weaken encryption with a backdoor, you make it far easier for criminals and hackers and predators to get into your digital life."

 From: [Your Name]

-I am deeply concerned that the Eliminating Abusive and Rampant Neglect of Interactive Technologies Act of 2019 — also known as the EARN IT Act — will give the Attorney General broad powers to curtail free speech online, and kill essential protections afforded to us by digital encryption.
+I am deeply concerned that the Eliminating Abusive and Rampant Neglect of Interactive Technologies Act of 2019 — also known as the EARN IT Act — will give the Attorney General broad powers to kill essential protections afforded to us by digital encryption.